 Teikyo Karate Club was known for its traditional Karate program.
-This had been a reason for Kagawa choosing in the university.
+This had been a reason for Kagawa choosing the university.
 The Chief Instructor was Keigo Abe, who had been a senior to Kagawa’s older brother.
 Abe was known for his exceptional Karate technique.

 On Graduating with a degree in Law, Kagawa enrolled at Teikyo University in 1980, to do a postgraduate degree.